 Applications of laser drilling are very diverse.
 Some examples:

 - Very small diameter holes, sometimes with a high aspect ratio are required for certain machine parts, e.g. for injection nozzles as used for fuel injectors in combustion engines, and (with much smaller holes) for ink jet printers.
+This belongs to the area of laser micromachining.

 - Large numbers of tiny holes are needed for some types of filter sieves.